 Survey designs

 Three survey designs were tested: SRS, STRS, and a fixed-station systematic grid under a range of total sampling effort from roughly 50 - 175 total stations.
-Distance from shore and latitude were used as stratum variables for the STRS designs and the SamplingStrata R package (Barcaroli, 2014) was used to optimize the placement of strata boundaries and allocation of effort across strata subject to user-defined pre-specified precision targets for each taxon.
-A full explanation of the optimization methods can be found in (Barcaroli, 2014) and an application of the STRS optimization in the Gulf of Alaska is described in Oyafuso et al. (2021, 2022).
+Distance from shore and latitude were used as stratum variables for the STRS designs and the SamplingStrata R package (Barcaroli, 2014) was used to optimize the placement of stratum boundaries and allocation of effort across strata subject to user-defined pre-specified precision targets for each taxon.
+A full explanation of the optimization methods can be found in (Barcaroli, 2014) and an application of the STRS survey design optimization in the Gulf of Alaska is described in Oyafuso et al. (2021, 2022).
 Appendix A provides more detail into how the STRS optimization was parameterized for the Chukchi BTS.
-For each gear type we optimized strata boundaries for three- and four-stratum solutions, as this range of strata created the most reasonable solutions given the range of sample sizes analyzed.
+For each gear type we optimized stratum boundaries for three- and four-stratum solutions, as this range of strata created the most reasonable solutions given the range of sample sizes analyzed.

 Survey Simulation